Theoretical guarantees on the best-of-n alignment policy: Relations Between the KL Divergence and the Analytical Formula

-\end{corollary} \begin{proof} The proof follows by noticing that $H_2( p_{\bm{y}|\bm{x}}|\bm{x}) \geq \log (1/\delta)$ and invoking Theorem~\ref{thm:gap-upper-bound}. \end{proof}
+\end{corollary} \begin{proof} The proof follows by noticing that $H_2( \piref|\bm{x}) \geq \log (1/\delta)$ and invoking Theorem~\ref{thm:gap-upper-bound}. \end{proof}

-Hence, if the model outcomes are fairly low probability, making it quite unlikely for them to be redrawn if sampling is done all over again, the analytical formula $\KLn$ could be relatively accurate, and the gap is bounded above.
+Intuitively, if the model outcomes are fairly low probability, making it unlikely to get the same sample twice or more in the $n$ outcomes for best-of-$n$, the analytical formula $\KLn$ in \eqref{eq:KL-formula} could be relatively accurate, and the gap is bounded above.
+In other words, if $\piref$ is a $\delta$-bound model, and $n$ is sufficiently small such that $n^2 \delta \ll 1,$ then